Live video is to Facebook much like Reels is to Instagram.

 I’ve filmed and posted several to learn best practices.
 This is what I’ve learned:

 Make sure you tell your Facebook fans you are going live in about 30 minutes.
-I always make sure to give timezone since I have fans around the globe.
+I always make sure to give my time zone since I have fans around the globe.
 For your local business, it’s probably not an issue.

 When you do go live, make sure you ask viewers to tap the Subscribe button, so they can receive a notification when you go live the next time.

 My initial thought was to go shorter, like a YouTube video, but the longer I went live, the more people watched.